Signing out of account, Standby…

 Related: To Break Down Silos, Build in Cross-Communication

-While storing grain in silos is helpful on a farm, storing in silos can be dangerous for a business.
+While storing grain in silos is helpful on a farm, storing information in silos can be dangerous for a business.
 Silos can naturally form between independently operating departments, sub-departments or even among a few people, but they can also develop through a protective and competitive mentality.
 Just as siloes defend their stores of cow feed against the scarcity of winter, people in a company can guard their information against others because they think sharing it weakens their power.

 After the dot-com crash, I joined a new company, and in my first week, I gave my first pink slip.
 Soon, they started calling me the “Dark Queen of Fiber.”
 It was horrible.
 The people we laid off had done nothing wrong, but the company was failing, and we were trying to survive.
 I tried to be as transparent as possible, but we just didn’t know how many people would come out in the end still having jobs.
 Very quickly, those who remained started to get siloed.
 They felt the need to protect their information because they felt if they gave it up, the company could figure out how to go on without them.